• Skip to main content

 Nearly 2 million women globally are diagnosed with breast cancer every year, amounting to 25% of all cancers in women.
 Breasts—life-giving symbols of fertility—are also potential hosts to the fifth deadliest cancer worldwide.

-But this week, scientists found something that could dramatically change how breast cancer is treated forever.
-For the first time in world history, a woman with advanced stage breast cancer was “cured” thanks to an experimental new therapy.
+But recently, scientists found something that could dramatically change how breast cancer is treated forever.
+For the first time in world history, a woman with advanced-stage breast cancer was “cured” thanks to an experimental new therapy.

 Judy Perkins, a 52-year-old engineer and mother-of-two from Florida, was given three months to live after several rounds of chemotherapy failed to keep the cancer from spreading to the rest of her body.